-Most of the ECO materials currently used in cars are based on the recycling and reuse of traditional materials.
-So I wanted to give a different value and meaning to traditional eco-friendly materials, including the enhancement of experience and senses, the search for cultural meaning and the understanding of time, in order to give people a higher quality mobility experience.
+Most of the ecologically friendly materials currently used in cars are based on the recycling and reuse of traditional materials.
+The designer wanted to give a different value and meaning to traditional eco-friendly materials, including the enhancement of experience and senses, the search for cultural meaning and the understanding of time, in order to give people a higher quality mobility experience.

 This is an exploration into the future of sustainability and high-end automotive interior design.
 It is believed that this will be a fresh start to finding a balance between sustainability and luxury.

 Information submitted by the maker and edited by the Future Materials Bank.

 gin waste, architecture waste – dust and broken marble